jitpack/jitpack.io/README.md

 - [Private repositories](https://jitpack.io/private)
 - Dynamic versions.
 You can use Gradle's dynamic version '1.+' and Maven's version ranges for releases.
 They resolve to releases that have already been built.
 JitPack periodically checks for new releases and builds them ahead-of-time.
 - Build by tag, commit id, or `anyBranch-SNAPSHOT`.
-- You can also use your own domain name for groupI
+- You can also use your own domain name for group

 ## Immutable artifacts #